Optional: download and print a tri-fold leaflet, i.e. a double-sided single A4 page, with a brief summary of this Trail Guide: (PDF, 1.95 Mb)

 From the duck sculpture, turn around and go back northward, past the wooden footbridge.
 Keep walking until you reach a pathway junction, with this rock sculpture (pictured below) near the corner of the dirt paths.

 In the past, the Kaurna people ground wattle seeds into flour for food.
 Can you see any wattle trees nearby?
-Hint: Look for small trees with ball-shaped yellow flowers or small seedpods shaped like pea pods.
+They may have small seedpods shaped like pea pods.

 From this point turn left, and follow the dirt road westwards, parallel to Sir Donald Bradman Drive.
 By the side of the dirt road you might see native plants such as this one: